mendes-r/image-to-conway/docker/local/README.md

 ## Cleanup

-Elasticsearch data is persisted inside a volume by default.
+Some data is persisted inside a volume by default.

-In order to entirely shutdown and remove all persisted data, use the following Docker Compose command:
+In order to entirely shut down and remove all persisted data, use the following Docker Compose command:

 ```console
 $ docker-compose down -v